You are seeing this page because you are using an unsupported browser.

 Version 10 and later

-The permitted height of any tall equipment operating in the vicinity of Manchester Airport is governed by a series of horizontal and inclined planes that are collectively named Obstacle Limitation Surfaces – a simplified series of generic surfaces is shown below.
+The permitted height of any tall equipment operating in the vicinity of Manchester Airport is governed by a series of horizontal and inclined planes that are collectively named Obstacle Limitation & Instrument Flight Procedure Surfaces – a simplified series of the Obstacle Limitation Surfaces are shown below.

-Obstacle Limitation Surfaces (OLS) represent the lower limit of the blocks of protected airspace around an aerodrome.
+Obstacle Limitation Surfaces (OLS) & Instrument Flight procedure surfaces (IFP) represent the lower limit of the blocks of protected airspace around an aerodrome.
 They are a complex set of 3-Dimensional surfaces, which extend upwards and outwards from the runway(s).
-The OLS completely surround the aerodrome, but those surfaces aligned with the runway(s) used to protect arriving or departing aircraft can be more restrictive than those surrounding the rest of the aerodrome.
+The OLS & IFP’s completely surround the aerodrome.

 Operators of exceptionally tall equipment (greater than 50m AGL) are advised to consult Manchester Airport if operating within 15km of the Aerodrome Boundary.

-The developer or equipment operator should approach the airport at least 21 days in advance of planned start date so that the proposed operation can be assessed for any impact on Obstacle Limitation Surfaces.
+The developer or equipment operator should approach the airport at least 21 days in advance of planned start date so that the proposed operation can be assessed for any impact on the airports protected surfaces.

 The applicant will be required to provide the following details to enable an assessment to be made;

-Upon receipt of the above information, Manchester Airport, Airfield Safety & Compliance will carry out an obstacle assessment to assess the impact on Obstacle Limitation Surfaces and/or navigational aids.
+Upon receipt of the above information, Manchester Airport, Airfield Operations, Airfield Safety & Compliance will carry out an obstacle assessment to assess the impact on the airports protected surfaces.

-Provided that the operational impact is acceptable, a signed-off Tall Equipment Permit (Form TE01) will be issued to the applicant.
+Provided that the operational impact is acceptable, a signed-off Tall Equipment Permit will be issued to the applicant.

-If CAA approval is required, Manchester Airport will make the applicant aware of this, and it should be noted that the CAA levy a consultation fee of £400, which will be payable by the applicant.
-From the time of contact with the CAA, it can take up to 21 days to gain operating approval.
+If an Instrument Flight Procedure assessment is required, Manchester Airport will make the applicant aware of this, and it should be noted that the Instrument Flight Procedure designer levy a consultation fee starting at circa £2,000, which will be payable by the applicant.
+In addition to this, it is worth noting that if consultation with the Instrument Flight Procedure Designer is required it is possible that the time taken to review the tall equipment application may be extended.

 Failure to notify Manchester Airport at least 21 days in advance of planned start of operations may result in delayed issue of a Tall Equipment Permit.